OpenCommit-H/github-readme-developer-health/README.md

 # 2. Gather Your Data

-we compare development time and exercise time, then provide a cute card-view at your readme.
+We compare development time and exercise time, then provide a cute card-view at your readme.

 First of all, you need to collect data on exercise time and development time.